halinakryvanos/SocialBuzz/README.md

 +
 ## Tasks to do
 + Extraction of sample data sets
-Merging of sample data set tables
++ Merging of sample data set tables
-Loading of sample data sets into Accenture sandbox database
-Analysis of sample data sets with visualizations
++ Analysis of sample data sets with visualizations
-Full documentation of the process that we can guide them thro
++ Full documentation of the process that we can guide them thro